Kanchenjunga Circuit trek

 Itinerary

 At Sekathum camp we cross the suspension bridge and follow the path through dense forest.
-In places the trail is steep and narrow as we walk through a dramatic gorge.
+In places, the trail is steep and narrow as we walk through a dramatic gorge.
 We have lunch at one of the basic lodges in Solima.
-After lunch we hike along a trail with switchbacks up through trees.
-We reach Amjilossa high above the gorge where we camp for the night.
+After lunch, we hike along a trail with switchbacks up through trees.
+We reach Amjilossa high above the gorge where we stay in a lodge.

 On leaving Amjilossa there is a short ascent to a ridge.
 We walk through lush bamboo, oak and rhododendron forest.
 We descend towards Ghunsa Khola at a place called Thyanyani.
 The trail is undulating and after passing a large waterfall there is a final steep climb to Gyabla.